AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/real-time.md

 * Do not incluce segment filtering for real-time report request.
 * Do not specify the start date of the report earlier than 20 hours ago (relative to report suite timezone).
 * Do not specify the start date in the future.
+* Only 60 or fewer time periods can be requested per report.
 * Always include a global date range in format **StartDate/EndDate** (YYYY-MM-DDT00:00:00/YY-MM-DDT00:00:00).
 The start date cannot be earlier than the end date.
 * Do not specify negative numbers for `page` parameters.